cvisionai/tator/doc/setup_tator/cluster.rst

 Job cluster setup
 =================

 Tator uses `Argo <https://argoproj.github.io/projects/argo>`_ to manage jobs, including transcodes and custom algorithms.
 These may be processed on the same Kubernetes cluster where Tator is deployed, or on a remote cluster.
+A remote cluster requires some additional configuration to make it accessible from the Tator cluster.
 In either case, the cluster must meet the following requirements:

 - It must have the Argo custom resource definitions (CRD) installed.
 - It must have a dynamic persistent volume (PV) provisioner.
 Steps are provided to install the `nfs-client-provisioner`.